fdefelici/clove-unit/README.md

 > - assertions works the same as the [manual example](./examples/manual).

 # Apis
-Here a list of availables apis
+Here a list of availables "public" apis.
 ## Test Definition
 Apis to be used for defining suite and tests.